CulturePen/CulturePen.github.io/_posts/2018-06-20-Connection.markdown

 “Me?”
 He looked up at me.
 “Yeah.
 I suppose I am.
 I’ve had a long day, but it was very exciting.”

 A smile formed on his face, and that’s how I met Justin.

-We spoke of our days, and then our lives and then the world as a whole, (he’s an avid traveler) all the way to his stop, which turned out to be mine too.
-By the time we got off and started walking together, we were practically finishing each other’s sentences and I found myself nodding enthusiastically at his words.
+We spoke of our days, then our lives, and then the world as a whole, (he’s an avid traveler) all the way to his stop, which turned out to be mine too.
+By the time we got off and started walking together, we were practically finishing each other’s sentences and I found myself nodding enthusiastically at his ideas.
 We ended up walking past my home, all the way to his door.
 We hugged each other and exchanged phone numbers with a promise to connect again in the future.

 We never did connect again, but the memory of that single connection brings the silliest grin to my face, and I can’t wait to give him a call tomorrow and exchange updates from our lives this past year.